#How to use audio-based data management technology ("ABDM")

 - an encrypted dataset (e.g. photo, audio, video, document, text message, bank payment)

-followed by security tags (hash code, digital signature, public key, timestamp, IP address) embedded in the data file.
+followed by security tokens (hash code, digital signature, public key, timestamp, IP address) embedded in the data file.

 #Highlights and facts

-Instead of being limited to a single database, as is the case with centralized systems, audio and data components of MP3 data files are diversified throughout the blockchain and made available for as many computers connected to a shared peer-to-peer network as needed.
+Instead of being locked within a single database, as is the case with centralized systems, audio and data components of MP3 data files are diversified throughout the blockchain and made available for as many computers connected to a shared peer-to-peer network as needed.

 It enables two-way wireless communication with one device (smartphone, computer, tablet, smartwatch, etc.) as an audio/data transmitter and another device as a data receiver/processor.